 Limit Caffeine and Eat Healthy Foods

-Exercise your mind and body – studies have shown that working your body and your mind can help contribute to better sleep.
+Studies have shown that working your body and your mind can help contribute to better sleep.
 Mental fatigue is as tiring as physical fatigue, so grab a crossword puzzle and then get some cardio going to get you ready for deep restorative sleep.
-Exercising both will boost the immune system and decrease anxiety and stress.
+Exercising will boost the immune system and decrease anxiety and stress.
 The more you fall into this habit, the more positive life changes you’ll see as a result.

 Does Counting Sheep Actually Work?